Vanderbilt beats Louisville 3-2 to advance to CWS finals | New Country 923

 The No. 2 national seed Commodores (57-11) will play Michigan in the best-of-three finals starting Monday night.
 Vanderbilt last played in the finals in 2015.

+“We certainly had to stabilize their offense because runs were very expensive tonight,” Corbin said.
+“Luke Smith certainly pitched extremely well.
+He frustrated us.
+He was landing a lot of pitches.
+He was landing his off-speed pitches and secondary pitches, and we couldn’t get anything going.
+But then just at the end, we got some very clutch hits.”

+When Smith came out for the ninth, Vandy had been limited to three hits and had scored its only run on a double-play grounder.
+Smith retired .400-hitter Austin Martin but then walked JJ Bleday, the highest draft pick at the CWS.

-Vandy’s potent offense had been all but stymied for 8 1/3 innings by Luke Smith.
-Louisville coach Dan McDonnell had closer Michael McAvene ready to go in the bullpen but left in Smith (6-1) after he walked JJ Bleday with one out.
-Ethan Paul ripped a double into the right-field corner to score Bleday and tie it at 2l.
+Louisville coach Dan McDonnell had closer Michael McAvene ready to go in the bullpen but stayed with Smith (6-1).
+Ethan Paul ripped a double into the right-field corner on a 2-0 pitch to score Bleday and tie it at 2.

+“His pitch count was over 110, and I knew that he was close to his end,” Paul said, “so I just wanted to get a pitch that I could handle.
+I wasn’t going to expand for him or chase or anything like that.
+Just got in a hitter’s count and got the pitch I was looking for and put a barrel on it.”

 McAvene came on, and Philip Clarke’s bloop single behind second base put runners on the corners with one out.
 DeMarco then hit a bouncer that went over third baseman Alex Binelas and landed just inside the line, bringing Paul in for the lead.